-- a.
+a.
 Submission of capital project requests.
 On or before the fifteenth day of July, or such earlier date as the budget director may prescribe, the head of each administrative unit, including independently elected officials, shall furnish to the budget director and to the commissioner of environment a planning a description, justification and estimate for each physical public improvement of works, hereinafter called capital project, which is proposed for development during one or more of the ensuing six fiscal years.
-Each capital project request shall show: recommended priority; development; time schedule; estimated costs for planning, site of right of way, construction, equipment and other features; status of plans and land acquisition; anticipated effect of project on annual operating budget; possible sources of financial aid; recommended expenditures by years; and such other information as the budget director and commissioner of environment and planning may deem advisable. - b.
+Each capital project request shall show: recommended priority; development; time schedule; estimated costs for planning, site of right of way, construction, equipment and other features; status of plans and land acquisition; anticipated effect of project on annual operating budget; possible sources of financial aid; recommended expenditures by years; and such other information as the budget director and commissioner of environment and planning may deem advisable.

+b.
 Capital projects committee.
-To assist in the consideration of capital projects and the capital program, there shall be a capital projects committee consisting of the county executive, the comptroller, the budget director, the commissioner of the department of environment and planning, the county attorney and such other administrative heads as the county executive may designate, and the following members of the county legislature; the chair, the chair of the finance and management committee, and the majority and minority leaders.
-The county executive shall be solely responsible for the capital program and budget as submitted to the county legislature and no members of the latter body shall be obliged to support any project by reason of membership on the capital projects committee.
-The county executive shall be the chair and the budget director shall be the vice chair of this committee.
+To assist in the consideration of capital projects and the capital program, there shall be a capital projects committee consisting of the county executive, the comptroller, the budget director, the finance commissioner, the planning director, the county attorney and such other administrative heads as the county executive may designate, and the following members of the county Legislature; the chairman, the chairman of the capital improvements committee, and the majority and minority leaders.
+The county executive shall be solely responsible for the capital program and budget as submitted to the county Legislature and no members of the latter body shall be obliged to support any project by reason of membership on the capital projects committee.
+The county executive shall be the chairman and the budget director shall be the vice chairman of this committee.